rameshgchavan/flashcard-generator/README.md

     - react icons that is used for to create a link to navigate **MyFlashcards** page and to show name of flashcard group.
     - a paragraph element to show flashcard group description.
     - ul element to show list of terms.
-    - img element to show term image and a div element to show term defination.
+    - img element to show term image and a div element to show term definition.
     - 3 buttons Share, Download and Print respectively.
     - I have made carousel using react icons as button element and paragraph element.
-        - Either clickig on list of terms or by clicking carousel button term image and defination will be shown accrodingly.
+        - Either clicking on list of terms or by clicking carousel button term image and definition will be shown accordingly.
         - On clicking print button a **ModalShare** modal get shown that contains:
             - react icons X as button to close modal.
             - Paragraph element that shows Share title.